 - MacBook stuck on loading screen.
 Any suggestions?

 Generally, a stuck progress bar usually occurs when your Mac fails to reboot from an unforeseen shutdown of Mac operating system, which will prevent you booting up your Mac and accessing data stored on it.
-In this article, we will show you how to fix Mac stuck on on Apple logo with loading bar issue in detail.
+In this article, we will show you how to fix Mac stuck on on loading bar issue in detail.
 Before that, let's see how to recover data when your Mac being stuck on loading bar in Mojave/High Sierra.

 How to recover data after Mac being stuck on loading bar in High Sierra?